Bridges to the Future: A Pathway to Kansas State University: the Journey Continues

 Kansas Bridges to the Future offers educational and networking opportunities to students who belong to ethnic/racial minority groups that are underrepresented in the biomedical field.
 Qualifying students begin their involvement in Kansas Bridges to the Future at the community college level and then transfer to Kansas State University, receiving tuition scholarships at both institutions.

-The DC3 sophomores and Kansas Bridges to the Future members who will be attending the New England Science Symposium are Manuel Armando Jimenez, Abel Garcia Cabello, Melitza Ramirez, and Michelle Coca Mora.
+The DC3 sophomores and Kansas Bridges to the Future members who attended the New England Science Symposium are Manuel Armando Jimenez, Abel Garcia Cabello, Melitza Ramirez, and Michelle Coca Mora.
 Other members of the Kansas Bridges to the Future program are DC3 freshmen Bryant Avila, Yesenia Herrera, Laura Soto, Elena Carlos, Ivan Chavez, and Vanessa Hernandez.

-The New England Science Symposium will be held on March 25th, 2017 at the Joseph B. Martin Conference Center at Harvard Medical School in Boston, MA.
-The event will give the students, as well as postdocs; medical, dental, and graduate students; post-baccalaureates; and other university and community college students a platform to present, orally or with posters, their research activities and findings.
-They will also be able to network with professionals within their field of study as well as participate in discussions and exchange ideas regarding career development in the sciences.
-If you would like more information on the Kansas Bridges to the Future, please contact DC3 Kansas Bridges to the Future Director Elizabeth Wallace, DCCC Bridges Director at 580-471-3887 or by email, at firstname.lastname@example.org or Daniela Guereca, DC3 Kansas Bridges to the Future Coordinator.
+The New England Science Symposium was held on March 25, 2017 at the Joseph B. Martin Conference Center at Harvard Medical School in Boston, MA.
+The event gave the students, as well as postdocs; medical, dental, and graduate students; post-baccalaureates; and other university and community college students a platform to present, orally or with posters, their research activities and findings.
+They were also able to network with professionals within their field of study as well as participate in discussions and exchange ideas regarding career development in the sciences.
+If you would like more information on the Kansas Bridges to the Future, please contact DC3 Kansas Bridges to the Future Director, Elizabeth Wallace, at 580-471-3887 or by email, at firstname.lastname@example.org.

 Pictured in Dodge City Community College chemistry lab: Front row-Michelle Coca Mora, Melitza Ramirez, Yesenia Herrera, Elena Carlos, and Laura Soto